 The method by which specifications and bid/quote documents may be obtained.

-The date, time and place of the bid/quote opening.
+The date, time, and place of the bid/quote opening.

 Any other specific requirements.

-Publication requirements The District shall publish the invitation to bid in the local newspaper at minimum one time not later than days prior to the scheduled bid opening.
+Publication requirements The District shall publish the invitation to bid in the local newspaper at minimum one time not later than 14 days prior to the scheduled bid opening.
 Copies of the bid/quote package will only be distributed by hard copy, to those interested in submitting a bid/quote and have attended the required bid/quote site showing.